The PDPA, Data Protection Rights for Malaysian Citizens

 Malaysia’s Personal Data Protection Act 2010 or PDPA for short is a data privacy law that was passed in Malaysia in 2010.
-Prior to the passing of the PDPA, data legislation within Malaysia was limited to sector specific law in relation to finance, healthcare, communications, etc. What’s more, the PDPA also established subsidiary legislation, including laws regulating the registration of data users, fees, and the compounding of offences under the law.
+Prior to the passing of the PDPA, data legislation within Malaysia was limited to sector-specific laws in relation to finance, healthcare, communications, etc. What’s more, the PDPA also established subsidiary legislation, including laws regulating the registration of data users, fees, and the compounding of offenses under the law.
 Moreover, this subsidiary legislation also established a commissioner for the purposes of enforcing the law in relation to non-compliance.

 What is the scope and application of the PDPA?

 In terms of the personal scope of the law, the PDPA applies to any person who processes or has control over the processing of personal data (‘data user’).
 It is pertinent to note that processing is defined widely under the PDPA to cover a wide range of activities, including using, disseminating, collecting, recording, and/or storing personal data.
 In relation to the territorial scope of the law, the PDPA generally does not apply to personal data that is processed outside of Malaysia, unless said personal data will be processed further within Malaysia, or if a data controller uses equipment within the country to process data.